 Because the relationship between the agency and the client is highly decentralized, there is no need to rely on third parties.
 This has several benefits.

-Added to that, the decentralized agency model solves the agency problem.
+In addition, the decentralized agency model solves the agency problem.
 The agency problem is the problem of how to motivate professionals to work effectively.
 It has been an unsolved problem since the emergence of the profession of management consultancy.
 The problem is that the client can’t know whether professionals are working effectively, and professionals can’t be sure that the client will pay them if they do work effectively.
 This makes it hard for professionals to work effectively.

 The decentralized agency model solves the agency problem by making it impossible for the client to withhold payment from the agency.
 This is because the agency is an independent business, selling its services to the client.
 If the agency does a good job, the client has to pay for that job.
 And if the agency does a bad job, the agency has to pay the client for that job.
 The client has to pay for a good job, and the agency has to pay for a bad one.
 The client and the agency therefore both have an incentive to do a good job.